adistrim/CodeGreen/README.md

 2. IoT Device Code: Upload the provided NodeMCU code to the microcontroller.
 Make sure to configure the Wi-Fi settings and ThingSpeak API keys.

+3. Data Collection: Collect the local pollution level of your region to get most accurate results.

-3. Machine Learning: Train the LSTM model using the collected data.
-The code for training the model is provided in the 'ml_model' directory.
+4. Machine Learning: Train the LSTM model using the collected data.
+The code for training the model is provided in the 'iot-ml' directory.

-3. Mobile Application: Install the Flutter-based mobile application on your device.
-Configure the app to connect to the ThingSpeak cloud service.
+5. Mobile Application: Setup the Flutter env pull the codebase from 'iot-app' directory and configure the app to connect to the ThingSpeak cloud service.

-5. Run the System: Power up the IoT device and launch the mobile application.
+6. Run the System: Power up the IoT device and launch the mobile application.
 Monitor real-time pollution data and predictions on the mobile app.

 ## Additional Notes